elastic/logstash/qa/integration/README.md

 docker kill debug
 docker rm debug
 ```
-## Running integration tests locally from Windows

-The integration tests need to be run from MacOS or Linux.
-However, the tests may be run locally within Docker.

-## Docker clean up (Mac/Linux)
+### Docker clean up (Mac/Linux)

-!
-Warning this will remove all images and containers except for the `logstash-base` container !
+WARNING: Docker cleanup removes all images and containers except for the `logstash-base` container!

 * `ci/docker_prune.sh`

-### Directory Layout

-* `fixtures`: In this dir you will test settings in form of `test_name.yml`.
-Here you specify services to run, LS config, test specific scripts ala `.travis.yml`
-* `services`: This dir has bash scripts that download and bootstrap binaries for services.
-This is where services like ES will be downloaded and run from.
-Service can have 3 files: `<service>_setup.sh`, `<service>_teardown.sh` and `<service>`.rb.
-The bash scripts deal with downloading and bootstrapping, but the ruby source will trigger them from the test as a shell out (using backticks).
-The tests are blocked until the setup/teardown completes.
-For example, Elasticsearch service has `elasticsearch_setup.sh`, `elasticsearch_teardown.sh` and `elasticsearch.rb`.
-The service name in yml is "elasticsearch".
-* `framework`: Test framework source code.
-* `specs`: Rspec tests that use services and validates stuff
+## Testing on Windows

+The integration tests should be run from MacOS or Linux.
+However, the tests can be run locally within Docker on Windows.

-### Adding a new test
+## Adding a new test

 1. Creating a new test -- lets use as example.
 Call it "test_file_input" which brings up LS to read from a file and assert file contents (file output) were as expected.
 2. You'll have to create a yml file in `fixtures` called `test_file_input_spec.yml`.
 Here you define any external services you need and any LS config.